 This screening helps us determine if your pet has any intestinal worms and other microscopic parasites such as roundworms, hookworms, whipworms, tapeworms, coccidia or giardia.
 Some parasites have zoonotic potential, which means they can be passed from your pet to you or your children.
 Therefore, it is important to have you dogs feces checked at least every year.

 A urine specimen can provide your veterinarian with a myriad of information.
 Including early signs of kidney disease which is the leading cause of death in geriatric patients.
-A Urinalysis can also show signs of early liver problems, bleeding disorders, high blood sugar or urinary tract infections, which 1 in 3 dogs tend to have without showing symptoms.
+A Urinalysis can also show signs of early liver problems, bleeding disorders, high blood sugar, crystals which can form bladder stones or urinary tract infections, which 1 in 3 dogs tend to have without showing symptoms.